Easterwood Airport

 Easterwood Airport (Easterwood Field) is a regional airport in College Station, Texas, serving Texas A&M University, Bryan-College Station, and Brazos County, Texas.
 Accessed via FM 60 (Raymond Stotzer Parkway), it is 3 mi southwest of the center of College Station, and 0.25 mi from Texas A&M University.
 There is no public transportation from Easterwood Airport to the surrounding cities; however, in the fall of 2019, a new university bus route was established to connect Easterwood Airport with the Engineering Quad and the Texas A&M Hotel and Conference Center.
 The airport bus route is ostensibly available only to those with a University ID or Brazos Transit District ID, however, this requirement is not enforced.

-Despite owning and managing the airport, the university offers no aviation courses.
+Despite the Texas A&M University System owning and managing the airport, the university itself offers no aviation courses.

 The William A. McKenzie Terminal at Easterwood Airport provides daily flights to Dallas/Fort Worth.
 The terminal has free 2 hour visitor parking and drop off areas on the upper level and shuttle/taxi pick up areas on the lower level.

 The ticket counters, TSA security checkpoint, and boarding areas are on the upper level of the terminal.
 Baggage claim and rental car agencies are on the lower level.